Family reunification parole processes

 Eligibility

-There are currently two family reunification parole programs:
+There are currently several family reunification parole programs:

 You must be invited to apply.
 The U.S. government selects certain people and mails them an invitation to apply for one of these programs.
 It is for people whose visa is expected to be available within 18-30 months.